Topology-Aware Active Learning on Graphs: Background and Notation

 \subsubsection{Poisson ReWeighted Laplace Learning with $\tau$-regularization}

-An influential example of a jointly designed classifier–acquisition function pair is PWLL-$\tau$ \cite{miller2023poisson}.
+An influential example of a jointly designed classifier-acquisition function pair is PWLL-$\tau$ \cite{miller2023poisson}.
 PWLL-$\tau$ introduces an additional regularization term into the variational problem \eqref{eq:intro:optimization}, designed to enforce decay of the labeling function $u$ away from labeled points:

 Here, the reweighting function $\gamma$ is computed by solving the graph Poisson equation: